kaylaclaravall/IQCK/README.md

-# IQCK: Investigating the impact of calcium-binding regulatory genes on the breakdown of amyloid proteins
+# IQCK: The Missing Link?

 * This project utilises meta-visualisation of the big data generated from the world's largest GWAS of late-onset Alzheimer's disease to assist in the functional annotation of novel SNPs.
 * Of the five newly discovered genome-wide loci **(IQCK, ACE, ADAM10, ADAMTS1, and WWOX)**, this project is investigating the putative function of **IQCK** using meta-visualisation and other bioinformatics methods.